jax-ml/jax/docs/tutorials/thinking-in-jax.md

 The fact that all JAX operations are expressed in terms of XLA allows JAX to use the XLA compiler to execute blocks of code very efficiently.

-For example, consider this function that normalizes the rows of a 2D matrix, expressed in terms of `jax.numpy` operations:
+For example, consider this function that normalizes the rows of a 2D matrix, expressed in terms of {mod}`jax.numpy` operations:

 ```{code-cell}
 import jax.numpy as jnp